sudhanvalalit/python/hackerrank/README.md

 This repository is a collection of problems from hackerrank website and related tutorials for beginners in python.
 I have used these tutorials, and within a month, I learned most aspects of python.
 Hackerrank has a 30 days of Code tutorial problems which allows one to solve problems in any language.
 They have discussion forums and related tutorials.
 However, the tutorials are JAVA/C++ based and don't help much to learn python.
 Here, in this repository, I have created a list of links to problems (on hackerrank) and related tutorials from various resources on particular topics available on youtube.
 This rep is a work in progress.

-Note: The tutorials for every problem can be found in this playlist: https://www.youtube.com/watch?v=NkHQTIVEEag
+Note: The tutorials for every problem can be found in this playlist: https://www.youtube.com/watch?v=NkHQTIVEEag.
+I'd recommend to not use these as they basically show the solution to the problem, rather than actually teaching the concept.

 0) Hello, World: https://www.hackerrank.com/challenges/30-hello-world/problem